Looting and flames erupt in Minneapolis amid growing protests over George Floyd's death

 “There’s somebody in there with a rifle, back up!
 Back up!” one of the medics can be seen saying on the video.

-Police spokesman John Elder confirmed that someone was shot and killed in the area, although he did not have information about whether the death was realted to the protests.
-A news conference was expected to take place overnight, he said.
+Police spokesman John Elder confirmed that someone was shot and killed in the area.

 Fired police officer Derek Chauvin and three other officers who were at the scene of Floyd’s death Monday night were associated with the Third Precinct at 3000 Minnehaha Av.

 At the nearby Lake Street Target store, looters were seen leaving with items ranging from large TVs to clothing to groceries.
-Looting also occurred at Minnehaha Lake Wine & Spirits, at Hiawatha and Lake.
+Looting also occurred at Minnehaha Lake Wine & Spirits, at Hiawatha and Lake, and at many other businesses in the area.
+A Star Tribune reporter at the scene reported every window smashed in a strip mall of businesses, and cars loaded with looted goods leaving the scene.

 Target spokesman Joshua Thomas released a statement saying the Lake Street Target will be closed until further notice. ““We are heartbroken by the death of George Floyd and the pain it is causing our community,” he said.
 “We decided to close our Lake Street store earlier today and worked to ensure all of our team members were accounted for and safe.
 Our focus will remain on our team members’ safety and helping our community heal.”